 Every food culture that Captain Marsh Skeele has encountered throughout his travels and culinary adventures has had their own versions of a seafood stew.
 This French version is one of his favorites.
 It has a long list of ingredients, but it’s actually fairly simple.

 Use the Dungeness crab shells - or another tasty, wild crustacean, like our spot prawns - as the base of a home-made stock, and be sure to put the meat in as well.
 If you’re feeling adventurous, any white-fleshed species like rockfish, halibut, or lingcod will work well as a substitute for the Pacific cod.
 It’s warming and delicious.

 - 2 Dungeness crab leg clusters

-- 1 lb Pacific cod, cut into 1 inch strips
+- 1 pound Pacific cod, cut into 1 inch strips

 - 5 ½ cups water